heisand/NWN/README.md

 - [Gensim](https://radimrehurek.com/gensim/)

 Word2vec through the free Python library Gensim can be used to compute word embeddings, which was used in this project.
 Tutorials for using word2vec with genism are found at https://radimrehurek.com/gensim/models/word2vec.html and https://rare-technologies.com/word2vec-tutorial/.
-The input wot word2vec is a text corpus, and the word embeddings are produced as output.
+The input to word2vec is a text corpus, and the word embeddings are produced as output.

 ## Dataset
 The dataset of NWN consists of several rdf-files.
 RDF is the world Wide Web Consortium standard for encoding knowledge,